 Data-Driven Decision Making

-Companies using AI-enabled CRM systems report 30% improvement in forecasting accuracy.
+Companies using AI-enabled CRM systems report 30% improvement in forecasting accuracy10.
 Better data, better decisions.

 Competitive Advantage